Federal workers endure financial strain and fear layoffs as the government shutdown drags on

 Trump administration launches wave of layoffs

-Farruggia is the head of the American Federation of Government Employees local representing employees at the Centers for Disease Control and Prevention, an agency that faced a wave of layoffs over the weekend.
+Farruggia is the executive committee chair of the American Federation of Government Employees Local 2883, representing employees at the Centers for Disease Control and Prevention, an agency that faced a wave of layoffs over the weekend.
 Like 8,000 other CDC employees who have been furloughed from the agency, he was already living paycheck to paycheck, and the partial pay that arrived Friday was his last until the government comes back online.

 With the agency's leadership in turmoil and still rattled from a shooting, the shutdown and new firings mean "people are scared, nervous, anxious, but also really just exasperated," Farruggia said.